In-patient luxury rehab center in Thailand

 How is schizophreniform disorder diagnosed?

 Schizophreniform disorder is diagnosed after physical and psychiatric evaluation.
 A healthcare provider first performs a complete physical exam to determine whether a specific health problem is the cause of symptoms.
-Physical exam also includes blood test, urine test, and imaging tests such as MRIs.
-A blood test also serves to show whether a person has been using drugs.
+Physical exam includes a blood test, urine test, and imaging tests such as MRIs.
+Another purpose of the blood test is to show whether a person has been using drugs.

 If a physical exam shows no sign of a medical problem, a patient is referred to a psychiatrist who performs a psychiatric evaluation.
 The psychiatric evaluation aims to get a detailed insight into the symptoms, behaviors, and mental health of an individual.
-The psychiatrist may ask a series of questions or a patient completes a questionnaire.
-For psychiatric evaluation, the psychiatrist may also interview the patient’s family members.
+The psychiatrist asks a series of questions or a patient completes a questionnaire.
+For the psychiatric evaluation, the psychiatrist interviews the patient’s family members as well.

 In order to establish an accurate diagnosis, the psychiatrist uses DSM-5 to ensure the patient meets the diagnostic criteria for a schizophreniform disorder.
 The diagnosis is made when a patient experiences schizophreniform disorder symptoms for one to six months.